You Didn’t Go to the ER Right After the Crash—Did You Just Kill Your Case?

 What You Should Do Next

 Even if you didn’t go to the ER, you should still get checked out by a medical professional as soon as possible.
 Some injuries, like whiplash or soft tissue damage, don’t show up right away but can worsen over time.
-Depending on your symptoms, you may need the ER, urgent care, an orthopedic doctor, or even a physical therapist or chiropractor.
-The key is not to delay your treatment.

 How a Lawyer Can Help

 When you call Hancock Injury Attorneys, we’ll listen to your symptoms and guide you to the right type of medical provider.
-We also know which specialists can properly diagnose and document accident-related injuries—something critical to your case.
+We also know which specialists can properly diagnose and document accident-related injuries, something critical to your case.
 By getting the right care and following your treatment plan, you strengthen both your health and your claim.

 Bottom Line

-Not going to the ER immediately doesn’t kill your case—but the steps you take in the days following your accident can make a big difference.
-Protect your health and your rights by getting medical care and then calling Hancock Injury Attorneys for a free consultation.
+Protect your health and your rights by getting medical care and then calling Hancock Injury Attorneys for a free consultation at 813-915-1110.
 We’ll help you understand your options and fight for the compensation you deserve.

 Mike Hancock